 (Above) "Vincent Thomas Bridge" by Susan Logoreci.

 Arts and culture are essential to LA County's economy, identity, wellbeing, and recovery.
-We offer this guidance to support the cultural sector as we navigate the evolving COVID-19 pandemic and its impacts on our community at this critical time.
+We offer this guidance as we all navigate the reopening and recovery phases of our cultural sector.

 Permitted Activities for Arts and Culture